The Research Institute for Sustainable Humanosphere, Kyoto University is seeking applicants for the mission research fellows, as described below.

 (c) List of research achievements (original papers, books, patents, other) and a maximum 3 reprints or copies of major papers

-(d) Outline of past research activities (in approx. 800 words)
+(d) Summary of past research and results (in approx. 800 words)

-(f) Research plan (write specifically in approx. 1600 words)
+(f) Plans for the future research (write specifically in approx. 1600 words)

 (g) Names and contacts of references (2 persons) regarding the applicant’s research and personality